eudaimoniablip/Eat-Royally/chapter-06.md

 **Chapter 6: Afterdinner Mint and the Mountain**
 ---
-The penthouse above the Seoul financial district was a monument to absolute minimalism, wrapped in black marble, brushed steel, and floor-to-ceiling glass.
+The Woo penthouse above the Seoul financial district was a monument to absolute minimalism, wrapped in black marble, brushed steel, and floor-to-ceiling glass.
 It was designed to be a sensory deprivation chamber for the ultra-wealthy—a place of total, expensive silence.

-Right now, to Yeongon, it was deafening.
+But right now, to Yeongon, it was deafening.
 She stood in the center of the dark living room, her breath coming in shallow, ragged rasps that sounded like a cracked engine manifold, ‘this human suit’ was failing.
 Consuming Arthur Woo had been a refreshing drink; inhaling fifty apex predators at once was like swallowing an entire dessert cart in one bite.

 Fifty-one egos were currently screaming inside her head, violently thrashing against the confines of her constructed consciousness.
 These were not the souls of compliant prey.
 They were billionaires, fixers, and oligarchs—men and women whose entire neural architecture was built on dominance, arrogance, and control.
 And now, they were trapped together in the boiling, claustrophobic dark of her celestial digestive tract.